 - Set a Due Date to place the test/quiz in the Course Calendar and Upcoming area.

-- Select a grading category from the dropdown:
+- Use Period to choose grading category from the drop-down menu.

 - Click Create to complete.

-Use Advanced Options to turn on/off the following features:
+Use Options to turn on/off the following features:

-- Use Individually Assign to only display the assignment to a specific member of the course or a grading group.
+- Use Individually Assign (Enterprise only) to only display the assignment to a specific member of the course or a grading group.

 - Published to Students to display or hide the test/quiz from student view.